 This is a face-to-face class.
 You must attend all class meetings.
 There will be no makeup for in class activities, tests or labs.
-If you miss the due date for a homework assignment, the assignment can be submitted for half credit on the Makeup Day listed in the course schedule.
+If you miss the due date for a homework assignment, the assignment can be submitted for half credit for 48 hrs. past the due date.
 There is no makeup for labs.